MENU

-Urban Fertilizer Ordinances in the Context of Environmental Horticulture and Water Quality Extension Programs: Frequently Asked Questions1
+Urban Fertilizer Ordinances in the Context of Environmental Horticulture and Water Quality Extension Programs: Frequently Asked Questions

-Michael D. Dukes, Lisa Krimsky, Mary Lusk, Laurie Trenholm, Bryan Unruh, Michelle Atkinson, and Rao Mylavarapu 2
+Michael D. Dukes, Lisa Krimsky, Mary Lusk, Laurie Trenholm, Bryan Unruh, Michelle Atkinson, Rao Mylavarapu, and Bernard Cardenas

 Introduction

 Excess nitrogen (N) and phosphorus (P) in water bodies are a leading cause of water quality degradation statewide.
 There are both natural and anthropogenic sources of N and P transport to Florida surface and groundwater; however, since 2007, urban fertilizer is one source that has been increasingly targeted for management.
-As a result, more than 50 Florida counties and municipalities now have formal fertilizer ordinances, which in some cases include fertilizer blackouts, or bans on the usage of N and P fertilizers during certain times of the year.
+As a result, at least 36 counties and 98 additional municipalities have established official urban landscape fertilizer ordinances (FFL 2023), which in some cases include fertilizer blackouts, or bans on the usage of N and P fertilizers during certain times of the year.

-The purpose of this document is to provide background information on the underlying issues of fertilizer use, with an emphasis on an urban setting, and outline the current state of the science on urban fertilizers and water quality in Florida.
+The purpose of this document is to provide background information to all stakeholders—including scientists, legislators, local governments, landscape managers, Extension agents, Master Gardener Volunteers, homeowners, and the general public—on the underlying issues of fertilizer use, with an emphasis on an urban setting, and to outline the current state of the science on urban fertilizers and water quality in Florida.
 This information is presented in response to 12 frequently asked questions (FAQs) that also include discussion of several technological and regulatory solutions that have been adopted around the state.
 A summary of additional research that is needed in order to help UF/IFAS better address this critical issue in Florida follows each FAQ.

 1. What is the overall nature of water quality issues in Florida with regard to nutrients?